RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/04-Inverse-Queries.md

 whois -i pn &lt;**person** value&gt; or whois -i person &lt;**person** value&gt;

 Finding the references for a person is very useful when someone leaves the company and we want to delete all the registers from this person.
-However, there is another functionability for this flag, specify a role instead of a person.
+Note that you can also specify a role instead of a person:

 whois -i pn &lt;**role** value&gt;